Sheepolution/how-to-love/book/bonus/vscode.md

 end
 ```

-Now you have two ways to launch LÖVE.
+You can press F5 to start the launcher.
+You can select which launcher you want to use in Run and Debug.
+You now have two ways to launch LÖVE:

 - With **Debug** you can debug your game.
 In a Lua file click on the left of a line-number to create a *break point* (and click again to remove it).
 When your code is at this line the debugger will stop there, and allow you to examine variables. ![debugging](/images/book/bonus/vscode/debugging.png)
 - With **Release** you don't have a debugger.
 The reason you keep these separated is so that you don't have to remember to remove the `lldebugger` line whenever you want to distribute the game.

 We can improve the debugger by making it highlight an error when we get one.
 For this we will need to edit `love.errorhandler`.
-LÖVE catches the error show the nice error screen, but we want it to actually throw an error.
+LÖVE catches the error to show the nice error screen, but we want it to actually throw an error.

 At the bottom of `main.lua` add the following code:

 ```lua
 local love_errorhandler = love.errhand